 Recommends that non-Parties and other stakeholders, including the business sector, and non-governmental organizations use and promote the Guidelines to facilitate broad uptake of processes designed to limit and mitigate the harmful effects of artificial light on migratory species;

-Requests the Secretariat to promote the Guidelines to the CMS Family, including its subsidiary Agreements and Memoranda of Understanding, and more broadly to other relevant multilateral environment agreements, as well as relevant regional agreements and programmes;
+Requests the Secretariat to promote the Guidelines to the CMS Parties and stakeholders, as well as the CMS Family, including its subsidiary Agreements and Memoranda of Understanding, and more broadly to other relevant multilateral environment agreements, relevant regional agreements and programmes;

 Recommends that Parties, non-Parties and other stakeholders dedicate more attention to night sky brightness and its monitoring including energy costs linked to nocturnal illuminations; and

 Recommends that Parties encourage and support scientific research on the impacts of artificial light on wildlife.

+Invites the Scientific Council to monitor new evidence of the impacts of light pollution and provide advice to the COP, as appropriate.

-ANNEX
+ANNEX 2